raguilarsoriano/eMergeEducation/README.md

 # Content

-Within this repository you can find the data source we use to feed the models and make our predictions, which you can also download [here](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success "here")
+Within this repository you can find the data source we use to feed the models and make our predictions, which you can also download [here](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success "here").
 In addition, you will find a Jupyter notebook where the process that was carried out for the analysis of the dataset and the training of the models and a file containing the dictionary for the features.

 # Summary